zacanger/niddesa/text/generated-translations/mahaniddesa/01-sinhala-amazon.md

 [APZ 6.18] (#apz6 .18) {#apz6 .18 .ref .apz} "Ship is lighthearted”
 Rapid from the light ship, except the heavy ship sprinkled the waterhole Go to the street.
-Also, the object rooms are selected except for the area of the house (here 17 (iii) shall be applied) to Nirvana which is hereby claimed to be parathiary Let's say.
+Also, the object rooms are selected except for the area of the house (here 17 (iii) shall be applied) to Nibbana which is hereby claimed to be parathiary Let's say.

 Will all editors be congruent and all clairvoyance be laid